mxa0079/AppDI/README.md

 Highlights from this example:

 * AppDi allows you to start using Selenium's [PageObject Model] (https://code.google.com/p/selenium/wiki/PageObjects) without any boiler plate code.
 * You are able to dinamically register PageObjects with your App Driver object at creation.
-Removing the need for boiler drivers whose only purpose is to expose a number of page object propertis
+Removing the need for classes whose only purpose is to expose a set of properties containing page objects